Yurii-Dan/small-business-finance-analysis/README.md

 - Potential to diversify revenue sources
 - Interactive filtering allows dynamic exploration of high-cost categories
 - Top N analysis highlights the most impactful expense drivers

+## Conclusion

+This project demonstrates the ability to work with data across multiple tools, from raw data processing to business-oriented insights and dashboard development.